magento/merchdocs/src/sales/reorders-allow.md

 - If order is in `Hold` status, the reorder option is disabled.

-- If one of the items in the order is unavailable, out of stock, or disabled, the reorder option is disabled.
+- If any of the items in the order is unavailable, out of stock, or disabled, the reorder option is disabled.

 ## Configure customer reorders